avanindra/Udacity-Continuous-Control/Report.md

 # Project 2: Continuous Control (Report)

-This project train an agent to navigate and collect bananas in a large, square world.
+This project trains 20 agents in parallel for controlling their arms, such that the agents must be able to reach and go along with a moving ball.